Sakura Gakuin: 2013–2015: New look, Kizuna, and Kimi ni Todoke

 Sakura Gakuin released their fifth single, "My Graduation Toss", on February 27, 2013, as well as their third album My Generation on March 13.
 The group held the 2012 graduation concert for Suzuka Nakamoto and Mariri Sugimoto at Tokyo International Forum on March 31.

-After sending fellow members Suzuka and Mariri, the group started their new school semester on May 5, 2013 at Shibuya Cultural Center Owada with two new members and a new beige uniform.
+After seeing off fellow members Suzuka and Mariri, the group started their new school semester on May 5, 2013 at Shibuya Cultural Center Owada with two new members and a new beige uniform.
 The group later released the song, "Ganbare!!", which ranked 6th on the Oricon Weekly Chart.
 Sakura Gakuin later released their seventh single, "Jump Up (Chiisana Yūki)", and fourth DVD, Sakura Gakuin Festival 2013: Live Edition on February 12, 2014.
-The Road to Graduation 2013 Final was held at Shibuya Public Hall, where Marina Horiuchi, Raura Iida, Nene Sugisaki and Hinata Satō, the last of the original eight members, gave their farewells to the fans and remaining eight members.
+The Road to Graduation 2013 Final was held at Shibuya Public Hall on March 30, 2014 where Marina Horiuchi, Raura Iida, Nene Sugisaki and Hinata Satō, the last of the original eight members, gave their farewells to the fans and remaining eight members.

 The group later welcomed two new members, Sara Kurashima and Megumi Okada, in May 2014, bringing the total to ten members.
 In March 2015, the group held a graduation concert at which Moa Kikuchi, Yui Mizuno, Hana Taguchi, and Yunano Notsu bid goodbye to the fans and remaining six members.
-On May 6, six new members joined the group, bringing the total to twelve members.
+On May 6, 2015, Kano Fujihira, Soyoka Yoshida, Momoko Okazaki, Mirena Kurosawa, Maaya Asō, and Marin Hidaka joined the group, bringing the total to twelve members.
 At the same time, Rinon Isono was appointed as the fifth Student Council President.
 The remaining two Year 3 members, Saki Ooga became the Education Chairman, while Saki Shirai was appointed as the third Talk Chairman.